4.2.20. GATEWAY

 RTRN

 Max number of atoms for which bond lengths, angles and dihedral angles are listed, and the radius defining the maximum length of a bond follows on the next line.
 The latter is used as a threshold when printing out angles and dihedral angles.
-The length can be followed by Bohr or Angstrom which indicates the unit in which the length was specified, the default is Bohr.
+The length can be followed by bohr or angstrom which indicates the unit in which the length was specified, the default is bohr.
 The default values are 15 and 3.0 au.

 ISOTopes